Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-If you updated a commercial building for energy efficiency, you may qualify for a federal tax deduction under Section 179D of the Internal Revenue Code.
+If you’ve made energy-efficiency upgrades to a commercial building, you may qualify for a federal tax deduction under Section 179D of the Internal Revenue Code.

 Sustainability partnerships